Quantitative version of the Kipnis-Varadhan theorem and Monte Carlo approximation of homogenized coefficients: Main result and structure of the proof

-It is proved in \cite{Kipnis-Varadhan-86} that under the averaged measure $\P\PPo_0$, the rescaled process $\sqrt{\eps} X(\eps^{-1} t)$ converges in law, as $\eps$ tends to $0$, to a Brownian motion whose infinitesimal generator is $- \nabla \cdot \Ah \nabla$, or in other words, a Brownian motion with covariance matrix $2 \Ah$ (see also \cite{aks,Kunnemann-83, kozlov} for prior results).
+It is proved in~\cite{Kipnis-Varadhan-86} that under the averaged measure $\P\PPo_0$, the re-scaled process $\sqrt{\eps} X(\eps^{-1} t)$ converges in law, as $\eps$ tends to $0$, to a Brownian motion whose infinitesimal generator is $- \nabla\cdot\Ah\nabla$, or in other words, a Brownian motion with covariance matrix $2 \Ah$ (see also~\cite{aks,Kunnemann-83,kozlov} for prior results).
 We will use this fact to construct computable approximations of $\Ah$.
-As proved in \cite{DeMasi-Ferrari-89}, this invariance principle holds as soon as (H1) is true, (H2) is replaced by the ergodicity of the measure $\P$, and (H3) by the integrability of the conductances.
-Under the assumptions (H1-H3), \cite{sid} strengthens this result in another direction, showing that for almost every environment, $\sqrt{\eps} X(\eps^{-1} t)$ converges in law under $\PPo_0$ to a Brownian motion with covariance matrix $2 \Ah$.
-This has been itself extended to environments which do not satisfy the uniform ellipticity condition (H3), see \cite{berbisk, matpiat, bisk, mat, bardeu}.
+As proved in~\cite{DeMasi-Ferrari-89}, this invariance principle holds as soon as (H1) is true, (H2) is replaced by the ergodicity of the measure $\P$ and (H3) by the integrability of the conductances.
+Under the assumptions (H1)--(H3), \cite{sid} strengthens this result in another direction, showing that for almost every environment, $\sqrt{\eps} X(\eps^{-1} t)$ converges in law under $\PPo_0$ to a Brownian motion with covariance matrix $2 \Ah$.
+This has been itself extended to environments which do not satisfy the uniform ellipticity condition (H3) (see \cite {berbisk,matpiat,bisk,mat,bardeu}).

-Let $(Y(t))_{t \in \N}$ denote the sequence of consecutive sites visited by the random walk $(X(t))_{t\in \R_+}$ (note that the ``times'' are different in nature for $X(t)$ and $Y(t)$).
-This sequence is itself a Markov chain that satisfies for any two neighbours $x,y \in \Z^d$:
+Let $(Y(t))_{t \in\N}$ denote the sequence of consecutive sites visited by the random walk $(X(t))_{t\in\R_+}$ [note that the ``times'' are different in nature for $X(t)$ and $Y(t)$].
+This sequence is itself a Markov chain that satisfies for any two neighbors \mbox{$x,y \in\Z^d$},

 where $p_\omega(x) = \sum_{|z| = 1} \omega_{x,x+z}$.
 We simply write $p(\omega)$ for $p_\omega(0)$.
-Let us introduce a ``tilted'' version of the law $\P$ on the environments, that we write $\td{\P}$ and define by
+Let us introduce a ``tilted'' version of the law $\P$ on the environments, that we write $\tilde{\P}$ and define by

-The reason why this measure is natural to consider is that it makes the environment seen from the position of the random walk $Y$ a stationary process (see (\ref{defenvpart}) for a definition of this process).
+The reason why this measure is natural to consider is that it makes the environment seen from the position of the random walk $Y$ a stationary process [see (\ref{defenvpart}) for a definition of this process].

 Interpolating between two integers by a straight line, we can think of $Y$ as a continuous function on $\R_+$.
-With this in mind, it is also true that there exists a matrix $\Ahd$ such that, as $\eps$ tends to $0$, the rescaled process $\sqrt{\eps} Y(\eps^{-1} t)$ converges in law under $\td{\P}\PPo_0$ to a Brownian motion with covariance matrix $2 \Ahd$.
-Moreover, $\Ahd$ and $\Ah$ are related by (see \cite[Theorem~4.5 (ii)]{DeMasi-Ferrari-89})~:
+With this in mind, it is also true that there exists a matrix $\Ahd$ such that, as $\eps$ tends to $0$, the re-scaled process $\sqrt{\eps} Y(\eps^{-1} t)$ converges in law under $\tilde{\P }\PPo_0$ to a Brownian motion with covariance matrix $2 \Ahd$.
+Moreover, $\Ahd$ and $\Ah$ are related by (see \cite {DeMasi-Ferrari-89}, Theorem 4.5(ii))